HeyTheSpook/Spook-Leecher/README.md

 -Optimize efficiency by using more than one thread at a time searching<br>

 # Currently Working On
--Finding proper headers for http requests and proxies so that googles bot detection api doesnt block the leecher (not even sure if its really possible to bypass it, i think leechers like xrisky's just simply ignore the fact that they get blocked not telling the end user that just to make them think its working better than it really is)
+-Finding proper headers for http requests and proxies so that googles bot detection api doesnt block the leecher (not even sure if its really possible to bypass it)